 And of course the best of them all, the best offensive player in franchise history in my

 opinion, was James Wilder.
-The leading rusher in Buccaneer history and also the man with the most receptions.
-He
+The leading rusher in Buccaneer history and he retired

 to the Pro Bowl in 1984.

 Errict Rhett and Michael Pittman have both had their turns in the spotlight, Rhett twice recording 1,000-yard

 that four figure mark in a season, but played six full seasons for the Bucs.

 distinguished jersey.
 The next three running backs to wear this hallowed backfield jersey did anything

 worthy of such a franchise honour although Jacquizz Rodgers came along in 2016 and had a 100-yard

-game in his first start on Monday Night football
+game in his first start on Monday Night football.

 Click on the player's name for their profile

-Buccaneer career stats and picture galleries
+page, Buccaneer stats and picture galleries